LogYard/SplashPage/README.md

 1. Navigate to the directory in which you would like to install our packages.
 This should be the root directory for your project.

-2. In your terminal, type the following commands to install the appropriate packages for frontend and backend logging capabilities.
+2. In your terminal, type the following command to install the appropriate packages for frontend and backend logging capabilities.

-    `npm install logyard`

-    `npm install logyardbackend`
+    `npm install logyard logyardbackend`

 ### Using packages

-1. Navigate to the file that you would like to use the logger in.
+1. Navigate to the specific file that you would like to use the logger in.

 2. At the top of your file, import the appropriate logger using one of the following line of code: